ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

 * NSX-T T1 - Provides routing and gateway firewall capabilities.
 * NSX-T distributed firewall - Distributed firewall enables firewall capability on east-west traffic on VMs.

-The isolated recovery environment also uses vSRX appliances that are hosted on an edge gateway cluster along with a management VM to provide an air-gaped environment.
+The isolated recovery environment also uses vSRX appliances that are hosted on a gateway cluster along with a management VM to provide an air-gaped environment.
 In normal operation, the only inbound traffic is limited to accessing the VMs in the DMZ zone.

 ![Isolated recovery environment network overview](../../images/veeam-cr-sa-sb-ire.svg){: caption="Figure 1.
 Isolated recovery environment network overview" caption-side="bottom"}

 The previous diagram shows the networks that are associated with a consolidated cluster of the vCenter Server® instance that is used for an isolated recovery environment.
 The customer order is:

-* A private network only vCenter Server® instance with edge gateway cluster and Juniper® vSRX firewalls.
+* A private network only vCenter Server® instance with gateway cluster and Juniper® vSRX firewalls.
 * The Veeam service on a bare metal server.
 * A bare metal server that runs Ubuntu 20.04 LTS.